RedhawkSDR/transceiver-api/background/redhawk_api_review.md

 `connectionId`.
 This allows the 'uses' port to use the `connectionId` as the 'streamID' for its SRI.
 In this way, when the component begins to send SRI and data, the device is able to correlate the `streamID` to whichever tuner was allocated for this data.
-This is particular necessary for multi-input ports on FEI devices.
+This is particularly necessary for multi-input ports on FEI devices.
 Every component sending data to the device uses a single port.
 Some mapping is required to direct data from a particular connection to the correct tuner or tuners.